hanzhe93/Brownian_Particle_Simulation/Reproduction_Report_Zhe.md

 Furthermore, for more complex force scenarios, the methods discussed in this paper provide a theoretical basis for specific experimental measurements.

 The reproduced simulation closely resembled the original findings, indicating successful replication.
 However, some minor typo errors are worth noting.
-Although these do not impact the accuracy of the content in the article, they may cause confusion for readers attempting to reproduce the study.
+Although these do not impact the accuracy of the content in the article, they may confuse readers attempting to reproduce the study.
 For instance, there is a missing "(dt)^(3/2)" in the inertial regime code in the supplementary file, and there is a discrepancy in the units before and after "kx" in the article.
 Additionally, there are discussions about some content in the article that might be typo errors, such as the issue with the negative signs in formulas (15) and (18), and whether the equation for the particle's position autocorrelation function in Figure 5(a) is indeed formula (23).

 The reproduction of the simulation of a Brownian particle in an optical trap demonstrates the robustness of the original study's methodology.
 Despite some challenges, the reproduced results largely align with the original findings, reaffirming the validity of the proposed model.